texastribune/donation-builder/README.md

 ### Heroku

+If you've never used Heroku before, you'll need to [create a Heroku account](https://signup.heroku.com/dc).

+Heroku deployment uses config.ru and the Rakefile.
+For Heroku, you'll need Ruby 2.1.4.

+To create your project for Heroku, run

+    heroku create

+To push the project to Heroku, run

+    git push heroku master

 ### Rsync, FTP, STFP, or Git

 There's a [middleman-deploy gem](https://github.com/middleman-contrib/middleman-deploy) that can be used to deploy the project over Rsync, FTP, STFP, or Git.